JonnyBro/beatrun/README.md

 2. **Delete the `beatrun` folder in *your_game_folder/garrysmod/addons* if you have one.**
 3. Extract the `beatrun-main/beatrun` folder to *your_game_folder/garrysmod/addons*.
 4. Extract the `beatrun-main/lua` folder to *your_game_folder/garrysmod*.
+5. Select the `Beatrun` gamemode in right lower corner.

 ## Animations